antonio-caceres/nonogram/README.md

 I use [`uv`](https://github.com/astral-sh/uv).
 Clone the repo and `uv run main.py` should work out of the box.

+(Right now, nonograms of at most size 4 by 4 can be solved until I develop a more sophisticated solver, likely by 2/27.)

 Otherwise, try running `python3 -m main` with at least Python 3.12.

 ### Reading this Repository